Pregnancy and Heartburn

 of the esophagus and stomach and neutralizing stomach acid.
 Heartburn medicines called

 H2-blockers work by reducing the amount of acid made by your stomach.
 Although most

-of these are considered safe in pregnancy, as with all medicines, these should be
+of these are considered safe in pregnancy, as with all medicines, stay away from these

 When will it end?

-Heartburn symptoms are usually mild and manageable.
-Tell your healthcare provider
+Heartburn symptoms are often mild and manageable.
+Tell your healthcare provider if

 This is a sign of blood in your digestive tract.
-Fortunately, heartburn usually ends
+Fortunately, heartburn often ends

 with the birth of your baby and your body goes back to its nonpregnant state.